AppointmentGuru/AppointmentGuru-Website/help/how-do-notifications-work.md

 By default, notifications are sent automatically unless you've specified that they mustn't be sent.

+Next is [editing notifications](/help/edit-notifications), customising the text to suit your needs.

 ### Related articles

 * [I need to add information to the appointment reminder notification sent to my clients](/help/edit-notifications)